10 Best Language-Learning Apps

 Duolingo for a Game Like Experience

-One of the world's most popular language-learning apps is also one of the most colorful, with Duolingo's cheerful green owl leading you through learning exercises that are more like games than lessons.
+One of the world's top language-learning apps is also one of the most colorful, with Duolingo's cheerful green owl leading you through learning exercises that are more like games than lessons.
 Earn points and virtual currency as you complete word matches and quizzes based on short stories.
 The free version has lots to keep you going, and there's an ad-free paid version that offers lessons offline.

 Memrise for a Culture Trip